acezen3d/AzStandardShadersDocument/README.md

 - ...

 ### Specific
-- Except for `Az/StandardEye(Tess)` and `Az/StandardEyeW(Tess)`, the remaining shaders support two sets of detail map and level control, for almost all PBR properties.
+- Except for `Az/StandardEye` and `Az/StandardEyeW`, the remaining shaders support two sets of detail map and level control, for almost all PBR properties.
 - `Az/StandardSkin` shader has two properties added: `OverTex1NormalMap` and `OverTex1NormalMapScale`, so that users can add an extra normal map to nipples (of the body) and lipstick (of the face) for details.
 - `Az/StandardEyeW` shader is now rendered in alpha blend mode, so that users can draw more realistic gradient eyeshadows or anything like that  directly on eyelines (`eye_line_up/cage/down`).
 - `Az/StandardEyeW` shader has property `Cull` added, adjusting it to 0 (cull off) allows us to see the eyebrows from behind.
-- `Az/StandardAlpha` shader uses semitransparent shadows by dithering.
+- `Az/StandardAlpha`, `Az/StandardAlphaAlt` shaders use semitransparent shadows by dithering.

 ## Shader Documents